An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 \begin{itemize} \item For each test function extracted from an AI agent framework, we compute a SHA-256 hash (\texttt{HF}) based on its normalized function signature (including name and body).
 These are stored in Elasticsearch alongside the function metadata. \item For each test function extracted from an agentic application, we similarly compute a SHA-256 hash (\texttt{HA}). \item Given that an agentic application may depend on multiple frameworks, we compare each \texttt{HA} against all \texttt{HF} values from the relevant frameworks. \item If a match is found, the corresponding test function is marked as a duplicate and we exclude it. \item Otherwise, the function is retained and indexed as a unique test case. \end{itemize}

 This de-duplication procedure removes the redundant test functions, resulting in the final dataset of 110,891 unique test functions sourced from agentic applications, all stored in our Elasticsearch index for further analysis.
+In~\tabref{tab:file-function-metrics} we provide a count-level statistics for each of these steps.